dersoz/Game-of-Life/README.md

 #Conway's Game of Life
-An object oriented approach to famous Game of Life.
+An object oriented - and a bit complicated :)- approach to famous Game of Life.

 On 2016.10.22 I attended a Code Retreat in Istanbul.
 After the event I decided to take an object oriented approach to the solution of problem.